HAYDN -- High-precision AsteroseismologY of DeNse stellar fields (ESA Voyage 2050 White Paper): Scientific objectives

-On top of measuring the integrated RGB mass loss, oscillation frequencies can provide direct constraints on the mass of stars in the upper part of the RGB, where it is expected that the mass loss rates are the highest.
-The subclass of long-period variables known as OSARGs \citep{Soszynski2004} are potentially very useful in this regard.
 OSARGs are compatible with stars in the RGB phase, just below the tip, and also with the AGB phase (\citealt{Tabur2010MNRAS}).
 Since their first detection it was suggested that they could be in fact solar-like oscillators \citep[see also][]{Dziembowski2010}.
 Recent works by \citet{Takayama2013} and \citet{Mosser2013} clearly support that OSARGs are the high-luminosity counterpart of solar-like oscillators observed by {\it Kepler} and CoRoT at lower luminosity.
 Although with smaller number of detected modes, the oscillation spectra of OSARGs are compatible with the presence of radial and non-radial acoustic modes, just as the low-luminosity RGB stars.
 The low radial order of the modes appearing in OSARGs and the low number of modes do not allow to define quantities such as \deltanu\ and \numax, however, as shown in \citet{Takayama2013}, combining the information on the sequence at which this dominant mode belong with the luminosity, would allow to characterise the mass of the star.
 Given their large amplitudes, and periods of few tens of days, these oscillations can be easily detected in all the clusters considered here.

 In addition to mass loss, variations in the helium content $Y$ among the multiple stellar populations of GCs, are now believed to play a key role in determining the variety of observed HB morphologies.
 Therefore, a robust calibration of how much mass is lost on RGB stars at different metallicities, as allowed by asteroseismology, would contribute to open a clearer view into GC formation and evolution (Sect.~\ref{sec:helium}).